FAQs

 - Is this private/secure?

 Will what I share be held in confidence?
 Yes.
 All of our mentors must agree to the confidentiality statement.
-Any information shared will only be between you and your mentor, and a mentor coordinator to maintain appropriate mentor supervision and accountability.
+Any information shared will only be between you and your mentor, and possibly a mentor coordinator to maintain appropriate mentor supervision and accountability.
 Mentors are allowed to seek advice from other mature Christians, but when doing so they are not allowed to seek such advice using any of your personally identifiable information.
 They would be able to ask someone else, “I have a friend who is struggling with X. What would you suggest in this situation.” - What is the background of the people mentoring me?

 Mentor FAQs: